 router: The DFPS or HHSC staff member identified in each program and district to receive intake reports from Statewide Intake (SWI) staff.
 The router assesses the reports and assigns them to appropriate staff for investigation or other handling.

-sampling concern: A finding documented when, as a result of completing a random-sampling inspection, an inspector finds that an agency foster home or the child-placing agency responsible for the agency foster home is not in compliance with a rule, including a minimum standard, a statute, or a condition of evaluation, probation, or suspension.
+sampling concern: A finding documented as a result of a random-sampling inspection of an agency foster home.
 A sampling concern is not a deficiency.
 See 4430 Random-Sampling Inspections of CPA Foster Homes.

-scanned document: Refers to a hard copy document that Child Care Regulation (CCR) staff scans and uploads to the CCL Digital Storage SharePoint site or an electronic document that CCR staff uploads to the CCL Digital Storage SharePoint site.
+scanned document: Refers to a hard copy document that CCR staff scans and uploads to the CCR Digital Storage SharePoint site or an electronic document that CCR staff uploads to the CCR Digital Storage SharePoint site.

 school-aged children: A child five years old or older who will attend school in August or September of that year.

 security roles: In CLASS, security permissions are grouped into roles based on an employee’s position and job assignment.

 serious deficiency: A deficiency or violation that results in a child’s death, serious injury, or harm or immediate risk of serious injury or harm to a child.

 serious incident: Any non-routine occurrence that has an impact on the care, supervision, or treatment of a child or children.
 This includes, but is not limited to, suicide attempts, injuries requiring medical treatment, runaways, commission of a crime, and allegations of abuse or neglect or abusive treatment.
 See 26 TAC §§748.301 and 749.501.